-He was on the treadmill for about 25 minutes, drid off and then had cold laser therapy and a massage for another 30 minutes.
-Cold laser therapy uses a beam of light to stimulate cellular regeneration that helps reduce swelling, promote healing and relax the muscles.
+He was on the treadmill for about 25 minutes, dried off, and then had cold laser therapy and a massage for another 30 minutes.
+Cold laser therapy uses a beam of light to stimulate cellular regeneration to reduce swelling, promote healing, and relax the muscles.

 Luckily for us, this rehabilitation is partially covered by our pet insurance but I would gladly pay for it out of pocket.
-I truly believe that he has recovered quickly because of it.
+I truly believe that he recovered quickly and returned to full limb function because of it.

-He did 10 sessions of rehab and at the end was able to run but was still not allowed to pivot, chase balls or play with other dogs just yet.
+He completed 10 sessions of rehab.
+At the end, he was able to run but was still not allowed to pivot, chase balls, or play with other dogs just yet.

-We have a one story house with no stairs or hazards like slippery tile.
+We have a one-story house with no stairs or hazards like slippery tiles.
 He was free to walk around the house and yard at leisure.
-I was worried about him constantly standing up and laying down but the therapist said this is actually good to help him strengthen the leg and not to worry about it.
+I was worried about him constantly standing up and lying down, but the therapist said this is actually good to help him strengthen the leg and not worry about it.

 Walks were upped to about 20–30 minutes twice per day.
 He did slow down toward the end of the walks.
-I am used to taking him on a long walk once a day so this is a bit tough on me during busy days but one walk for twice as long was not doable for him at this point.
+I am used to taking him on a long walk once a day, so this is a bit tough on me during busy days, but one walk for 40–60 minutes was not doable for him at this point.

-A few other exercises were added in.
+A few other exercises were added to our recovery routine.
 I slowly walk him up and down curbs and stairs and for a few minutes every day.
-And, around week 5 it was suggested that I take him to the beach as walking in sand will also help strengthen his muscles.
+Around week 5, it was suggested that I take him to the beach.
+Walking in the sand helps strengthen muscles.

-He continues to go to rehab twice a week and was still hilarious to watch on the water treadmill.
+He continued to go to rehab twice a week and was still hilarious to watch on the water treadmill.

-Other than the fact that his leg is still every so slightly shaved, you can’t tell he had the surgery.
-He likes to run on the leash a little which we allow on a limited basis.
+Besides the fact that his leg was still slightly shaved, you can’t tell he had the surgery.
+I could feel the plate and screws a little through his skin (and never quite got used to that) because the swelling had disappeared.
+He likes to run on the leash a little, which we allow on a limited basis.
 Rehab continues twice a week.

 We headed back to the surgeon for a routine check-up.
 This is where they take further radiographs to see how the bone has healed.
 Because he needs to be sedated for radiographs, he was not allowed to eat anything after midnight the night prior.

 Everything looked good.
-By this point most dogs have 100% bone healing, however, Scooby only had 80%.
-The surgeon wasn’t at all worried about it because we were going to rehab, he looked great and was walking fine.
+By this point in TPLO recovery, most dogs have 100% bone healing.
+However, Scooby only had 80%.
+The surgeon wasn’t at all worried about it because we were going to rehab.
+He looked great and was walking fine.

 We were told that this was the last time we needed to see him.

 Rehabilitation also ended this week.
-His good knee no longer showed any signs of muscle atrophy associated with the surgery.
-Our instructions were to climb stairs for a few minutes several times per week, walk in deep sand and use the ocean as our water treadmill.
-Walking the dog in the ocean at just below their shoulder height is good for them.
+His good knee no longer showed any signs of muscle atrophy associated with the TPLO surgery.
+Our instructions were to climb stairs for a few minutes several times per week, walk in deep sand, and use the ocean as our water treadmill.
+Walking dogs in the ocean at just below their shoulder height provides enough resistance to build strength.